Eat your way around town on a Gettysburg food tour

 You may not think of Gettysburg as a foodie town, but you’d be wrong (we were, too).
 A food tour with Savor Gettysburg highlights a variety of local specialties from homemade ice cream to the best soup we’ve ever tasted.

-There are several food tour options to choose from—the historic downtown tour, seasonal tours, and the combined wine, cider, and dine tour—plus a cooking class and other Gettysburg food experiences.
+There are several food tour options to choose from—the historic downtown tour, seasonal tours, and others—plus a cooking class and other Gettysburg food experiences.
 The tours last about three hours and involve less than a mile of walking, which is good since someone may need to roll you home.

 Enjoy nature, pick your own, and even cook at an orchard